YannickGalow/Zentra-iOS/README.md

 **3. Login** (Optional)
 - Open the side menu
 - Tap **"Login"** in the Profile section
+- Or tap "Login" on the Dashboard if not logged in
+- Server-based authentication with token management
 - Default test credentials:
   - Username: `admin` / Password: `1234`
   - Username: `user` / Password: `1234`
 - Enable "Remember login" for persistence
 - Enable "Face ID / Passcode" for added security
+- **Note:** Login is required to access Server Statistics and Settings

 ---